Skip to article frontmatterSkip to article content

 In-class checkpoints

-4. Create one diagnostic plot (residuals vs fitted OR histogram of residuals).
+7. Make one diagnostic plot (residuals vs fitted OR histogram of residuals).

-5. Write a short “manager memo” (5–7 lines) in the notebook.
+8. Write a short “manager memo” (5–7 lines): headline + evidence + caveat.

 Submission (after class)

-AI check (responsible use for regression)
+AI check (responsible use)